Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day2/1) pixel_classification/LESSON.md

-# Lesson Guide: Pixel Classification in QuPath
+# Lesson: Pixel Classification in QuPath

 **Before you start, read `README.md` in this folder for the setup instructions.**